strongloop/loopback/test/README.md

 <a name="model-modelvalidatesuniquenessofproperty-options"></a>
 ## Model.validatesUniquenessOf(property, options)
-Ensure the value for `property` is unique..
+Ensure the value for `property` is unique.

 ```js
 User.validatesUniquenessOf('email', {message: 'email is not unique'});